buffrr/letsdane/README.md

 **Note: Go DANE is still under development, use at your own risk.**

-Go DANE enables the use of DANE/TLSA in browsers using a simple proxy.
-It currently supports [DANE](https://tools.ietf.org/html/rfc6698) EE(3), and works with self-signed certificates.
+Go DANE enables the use of [DANE (DNS Based Authentication of Named Entities)](https://tools.ietf.org/html/rfc6698) in browsers using a simple proxy.
+It currently supports DANE-EE, and works with self-signed certificates.